zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 ### Execute scene

-If you need to create a switch that triggers a scene activation (using mqtt apis) you can use this example.
+If you need to create a switch that triggers a scene activation (using MQTT APIs) you can use this example.

 Add the following entriy in the `configuration.yaml`.
 Replace `<mqtt_prefix>` and `<mqtt_name>` with your values, based on your mqtt settings and `<sceneId>` with the scene you want to activate